 D. GIFTING & ENTERTAINMENT

-- 1. IPR discourages the accepting or giving of gifts if they unduly influence business decision making or cause others to perceive an undue influence.
+- 1. Integral discourages the accepting or giving of gifts if they unduly influence business decision making or cause others to perceive an undue influence.

 A. Never personally pay for a gift in order to avoid complying with entity’s code of conduct